-In addition, if the chinchilla consumes too many pellets and treats, it risks becoming obese, which leads to the premature death of this small rodent.
-On the other hand, too many green vegetables can also lead to problems, like diarrhea.
-That’s why only 10% of your chinchilla’s diet should consist of leafy greens and herbs.
+In addition, if the chinchilla consumes too many pellets and treats, it risks becoming obese, leading to this small rodent’s premature death.
+On the other hand, too many green vegetables can also lead to problems like diarrhea.
+That’s why only 10% of your chinchilla’s diet should include leafy greens and herbs.

 Finally, be aware that chinchillas cannot vomit; thus, small or hard foods such as dried fruits, nuts, seeds, or raisins can get stuck in the back of the mouth or esophagus, causing salivation, nausea, lack of appetite, and possible respiratory problems.
-Chinchillas showing these signs should be examined immediately by a veterinarian to remove lodged foods.
+A veterinarian should examine chinchillas showing these signs immediately to remove lodged foods.

-Chinchillas may share similar characteristics with guinea pigs, but they cannot share the same food bowl.
-Hay and fresh green vegetables, no problem, but commercial pellets intended for guinea pigs should be avoided.
+Chinchillas may share similar characteristics with guinea pigs but cannot share the same food bowl.
+Hay and fresh green vegetables are not a problem, but commercial pellets intended for guinea pigs should be avoided.